 The next meeting of the Quality Governance Committee is on Tuesday 15th March 2016.
-NOTE THE MEETING WILL BEGIN AT 1300 in order that several members can still attend the full meeting which we will aim to finish by 1600.
+NOTE THE MEETING WILL BEGIN AT 1300 in order that several members can still attend

 Subsequent meetings next year will be on 17th May, 12th July, 13th September, 15th November 2016.